miranda-hawkes/induction-tutorials/Building-A-RESTful-API-With-Scala-Play/Part1.md

 3. Navigate to `localhost:9000` in your browser and you should see a greeting message from Play

 4. Where is this text coming from?
-More on this later, but for now use the files in the `controllers` & `views` packages to investigate.
+Use the files in the `controllers` & `views` packages to investigate.
+More in-depth frontend development will be covered in a separate tutorial.

 5. Try customising both the header and page title text in those files to your own message